minirop/asuka-rs/README.md

 ## corrupted(?) files

 For instance, `Motion/Zako/zk**_act_vis.cat`.
-The 2nd header says it is 256 bytes, but the entire file is 284 bytes.
+The 2nd header says it is 256 bytes, but the entire file is 284 bytes. (or maybe I don't parse them correctly)

 ## Empty(?) files